Skip to main content

 To mark an attribute as encrypted, you can use the :encrypted type when defining the attribute in your model.

-# Define the Bank model with an encrypted attribute
+# Define the Bank model with encrypted attributes

 class Bank < CouchbaseOrm::Base